Exact rates of convergence in some martingale central limit theorems: Introduction

 In this paper we give an improvement on the inequality of El Machkouri and Ouchti (\ref{sdf}) and Mourrat's inequality (\ref{itmhklm}).
 Our result also generalises the inequality of Renz (\ref{fsfsfgqs}).
 With the method of Grama and Haeusler \cite{GH00}, we prove that if there exist two positive numbers $\rho$ and $\epsilon$, such that

 then

 where $C_{\rho} $ is a constant depending only on $\rho$ and

-We also justify the optimality of the item $\gamma.$ Then with the method of Bolthausen \cite{B82}, we obtain a significant improvement of Mourrat's inequality (\ref{itmhklm}) by dropping the item $\epsilon^3 n\log n $: If $|\xi_i|\leq \epsilon$ a.s., then for any $p\geq 1$,
+We also justify the optimality of the term $\gamma.$ Then with the method of Bolthausen \cite{B82}, we obtain a significant improvement of Mourrat's inequality (\ref{itmhklm}) by dropping the term $\epsilon^3 n\log n $: If $|\xi_i|\leq \epsilon$ a.s., then for any $p\geq 1$,

 where $C_{p} $ is a constant depending only on $p.$